 Holocaust Memorial Day, marked all over the world, is one of the most important days in the calendar.
-It takes a different theme each year - and in 2018, on and around January 27th, we’re able to offer three different programmes to primary and secondary schools, all designed to explore the theme of "The Power of Words?" - and all accommodating up to 30 pupils at a time.
+It takes a different theme each year - and in 2019, on and around January 27th we’re able to offer three different programmes to primary and secondary schools, all designed to explore the theme of "Torn From Our Homes?" - and all accommodating up to 30 pupils at a time.

 All Holocaust Memorial Day School Workshops are adapted to suit the age range / key stage and ability level of the class.

-Many genocide survivors use words powerfully to talk of the importance of focusing on their hopes for the future in their battles for survival.
-Inspired by this, Articulating our Futures starts with an activity designed to support pupils in considering and sharing their own hopes, dreams and aspirations - and what they can do to give these the best possible chance of coming true.
-Moving on to an exploration of ways that images, colours, patterns and textures can all represent hopes, it culminates in students working collaboratively to create a powerfully evocative display – spelling out the phrase, “Articulating our Futures”.
+it can take many years of struggle to build a new "home".
+Thinking about this, A Home is More Than a House starts with an activity designed to support pupils in considering and sharing what "home" means to them - and what people torn from theirs might miss.
+Moving on to an exploration of ways that images, colours, patterns and textures can all represent feelings, it culminates in students working collaboratively to create a powerfully evocative display – spelling out the phrase, “A Home is More Than a House”.

 Duration: 1½ hours – half a day, depending on your needs (shorter workshops might require you to devote additional time to allow students to complete their work)

-Exploring: aspirational thinking, art media, presentation (and, for upper KS2 onwards, testimonials from Holocaust survivors)
+Exploring: emotional wellbeing, art media, presentation (and, for upper KS2 onwards, testimonials from Holocaust survivors)

 Cross-Curricular Links: Maths, Literacy, History, Geography, MFL, Art, DT, Drama, RE.